Call for general questions 2-1-1 (7 a.m.-11 p.m.)

 For information about the New Jersey Department of Human Services' Covid-19 Housing Assistance Program for mortgage and rent help, please click here.
 To apply, please click here.

-For information about the Short-Term Rental Assistance Program run by the New Jersey Department of Community Affairs, please click here.
+For information about the Emergency Rental Assistance Program run by the New Jersey Department of Community Affairs, please click here.

 For information from the State of New Jersey about mortgage forbearance and other homeowner protection issues, please click here.
 For information from the State of New Jersey about residential eviction protection, please click here and here.